nedmorgan/foster-find/README.md

 ## Foster Features:
 ___
-* The user is able to add their name and view foster information.
+* The user is able to add their name and view their user information.
 * The user can also delete their account.
-* Once in the application the user can view a dashboard that lists the animals available for adoption.
+* In the application the user can view a dashboard that lists the fosters available for adoption.
-* The user can view an adoptable animals in more detail on an individual page.
+* The user can view adoptable fosters in more detail on an individual page.
-* The user can edit an animal's information and selected adopted if the animal is adopted.
+* The user can edit a fosters's information and remove the foster from the index page.
 * The user can view a dashboard of shelters.
-* The user can add a new shelter and delete a shelter from the list
+* The user can add a new shelter and delete a shelter from the list.
+* The user can add a foster to a shelter if not association exists.

 ## Wireframe:
 ___